hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 </p>

 We do not see much clustering by cell cycle score, so we can proceed with the QC.

+### Segregation of clusters by various sources of uninteresting variation

 Next we will explore additional metrics, such as the number of UMIs and genes per cell, S-phase and G2M-phase markers, and mitochondrial gene expression by UMAP.
 Looking at the individual S and G2M scores can give us additional information to checking the phase as we did previously.